 - GI function and speed of absorption are adequate.

 An oral dose of 20-40 mmol potassium 2-4 times daily is usually enough to correct the deficiency, either in the chloride salt or as bicarbonate or citrate where there is also an acidosis.
-The patient may also be receiving additional sources of potassium, such as those in IV fluids or total parenteral nutrition (TPN) and these should be included in calculations.
+The patient may also be receiving additional sources of potassium, such as those in IV fluids or in TPN, and these should be included in calculations.

-Where oral replacement is not possible, intravenous replacement is used.
-Never bolus KCl as it can cause fatal arrhythmias.
+Where oral replacement is not possible, IV replacement is used.
+Never bolus KCl, as it can cause fatal arrhythmias.

 - KCl is usually infused via a peripheral line: